CV-Alexandre-Ferreira/project-foot-resume/README.md

 Java Development Kit (JDK) - 17+
 Installation

-## Features

-# Project Foot

-This is an app for renting courts between players and court owners, using Java as its programming language and Google Firebase for the backend.

 ### What's being developed

 - Creation of two possible account types: player and court owner